A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Those planning an Austin Itinerary for families won’t want to miss Thinkery, a fun hands-on learning museum designed especially for kids.

-Small but mighty, the UMLAUF Garden is a spectacular place to escape the crowds, enjoy nature and admire the works of art.
+The UMLAUF Garden is a spectacular place to escape the crowds, enjoy nature and admire the works of art.
+They offer pamphlets to enhance your visit – but don’t miss the peaceful spot above the waterfall.

 A small museum dedicated to Latino artworks, Mexic-Arte actually provides guided tours that help explain the stories behind the art.
 Additionally, the museum offers free admission on Sundays.

 A unique Austin experience, the Museum of Ice Cream is completely dedicated to the love of this sweet treat.
+It’s a bit north of town, so if you don’t have a vehicle order an Uber/Lyft.

 Take a Half Day Trip from Austin

-Austin Salt Lick and Winery Tour
+Salt Lick and Winery Tour

 Spend Time on the Water

-Visitors can join a sunset boat tour on Lake Travis (like this one) or let a captain show you the beauty of Lake Austin (more details).
+You can join a sunset boat tour on Lake Travis (like this one) or let a captain show you the beauty of Lake Austin (more details).

 An interesting way to spend time lakeside is sans clothes – and the Hippie Hollow Nude Beach is the place to do it!